ppcamp/ppcamp.github.io/src/content/post/covid19-itabira.md

 spreadsheet.
 You'll need to read about [oauth2].
 Also, you'll need to give the permissions to your [credentials][4].

-Why you need to have [credentials]?
-If you don't create an api  access/project, you'll need to authorize your script access by your web browser every single run, which isn't scalable.
+Why you need to have [credentials][4]?
+If you don't create an api  access/project, you'll need to authorize your script access your spreadsheet by your web browser every single run, which isn't scalable.

+So, in the next lines, I'll describe which every part does.
+From data acquisition to the generated pdf files.

 # Getting current date

+In this step, I just got the current date formatted, which I'll be using in the pdf's header.

 ```python
 # pytz.all_timezones to see all timezones